 Charles graduated with honors in 1986 from Lehigh University, and received his J.D. in 1989 from Fordham University School of Law, where he was a member of Fordham Law Review.
-Charles then spent five years as a litigation associate at the prestigious Wall Street law firm Cadwalader, Wickersham & Taft, where he developed his litigation skills working on numerous high profile cases, including the first hexavalent chromium exposure case ever taken to trial, and litigation arising out of the 1989 Exxon Arthur Kill oil spill.
+Charles spent five years as a litigation associate at the prestigious Wall Street law firm Cadwalader, Wickersham & Taft, where he worked on numerous high profile cases, including the first hexavalent chromium exposure case ever taken to trial, and litigation arising out of the 1989 Exxon Arthur Kill oil spill.

-Charles lectures on Taft-Hartley benefit plan collections for educational organizations and is the author of Upgrading Collection Practices, Employee Benefit Issues, The Multiemployer Perspective, 2002, Volume 44, International Foundation of Employee Benefit Plans, and Communications Workers v.
+Charles lectures on withdrawal liability and other Taft-Hartley benefit plan issues for educational organizations.
+Charles is a Fellow of the College of Labor and Employment Lawyers.
+Charles is the author of Upgrading Collection Practices, Employee Benefit Issues, The Multiemployer Perspective, 2002, Volume 44, International Foundation of Employee Benefit Plans, and Communications Workers v.
 Beck: Supreme Court Throws Unions Out on Street, 57 Fordham Law Review 665.

 Charles is a member of the New York, New Jersey, and Pennsylvania bars.

 Mr. Virginia supports numerous charities and is a member of the Fordham University School of Law Small to Midsize Law Firm Dean’s Advisory Council and the Elon University Parents Council.